How To Make Red Wine Vinegar

-How to make homemade Red Wine Vinegar is so easy and it’s so much more flavorful than anything you can buy at the store.
-Turn leftover wine into a delicious vinegar that’s perfect for salads, side dishes, and recipes that need an extra splash of flavor!
+Making homemade Red Wine Vinegar is easy and much more flavorful than buying it at the store.
+Turn leftover wine into a delicious vinegar perfect for salads, side dishes, and recipes that need an extra splash of flavor!

 I’ve got several different kinds of vinegar in my pantry and I use most of them quite often.
 There’s the workhorse, Apple Cider Vinegar, and coming in a close second is Red Wine Vinegar.
 Both have so many uses which means I’m constantly restocking my supply.

-I recently discovered I could make my own red wine vinegar from leftover wine.
-That may seem a crazy thing to say “leftover wine” like that really happens, but actually, it does.
-With some good red wine and a little patience, you can have a delicious, flavorful vinegar in about a couple of weeks.
+I recently discovered I could make my own red wine vinegar at home from leftover wine.
+It may seem crazy to say “leftover wine” like that really happens, but it does.
+With some good red wine and a little patience, you can have a delicious, flavorful vinegar in about a few weeks.

-Homemade Red Wine Vinegar had deep flavors that are more complex than anything you can buy at the store.
+Homemade Red Wine Vinegar has deep flavors that are more complex than anything you can buy at the store.
 You will love the beautiful extra something that it adds to your recipes.

 How To Make Homemade Red Wine Vinegar